Chapter 1301-1 Notice of Rules

 (C) Pursuant to section 119.037 of the Revised Code, at least thirty days prior to the date of the hearing, public notice shall be published in the register of Ohio on the internet at http://www.registerofohio.state.oh.us.
 Public notice may also be published on the department's web site, however, such department web site notice shall not be mandatory, and failure to give such additional notice shall not invalidate any action that may be taken by the director.

-(1) Evidence acceptable to the director that the applicant maintains all necessary filings and approvals required by the secretary of state;
+(2) Evidence that the applicant maintains all necessary filings and approvals required by the secretary of state;

-(2) An audited financial statement.
-If more than ninety days have passed since the date of the most recent audited financial statement, all applicants shall provide an unaudited financial statement dated within sixty days of application to supplement their most recent audited financial statement;
+(3) An audited financial statement.
+If more than ninety days have passed since the date of the most recent audited financial statement, the applicant shall provide an unaudited financial statement dated within sixty days of application to supplement its most recent audited financial statement;

-(3) Detailed course description explaining all content, including but not limited to, proposed course materials, expected duration of the presentation, proposed dates of presentation, and how the course is applicable to financial literacy;
+(4) A detailed description of the program explaining all content, including but not limited to, proposed program materials, method of presentation to include whether the program will be available online, expected duration of the presentation, proposed dates of presentation, and how the program is applicable to financial literacy;

-(E) Applications for financial literacy education funds will be accepted annually and must be submitted to the director of commerce no later than the thirty-first of March for consideration for the next fiscal year.
-All financial literacy education fund course approvals expire on the thirtieth of June of each year.
+(G) Applications for financial literacy education funds will be accepted annually and must be submitted to the director no later than the thirty-first of March for consideration for the next fiscal year, which begins on the first day of July of each year.
+All financial literacy education fund program approvals expire on the thirtieth of June of each year.

-(F) Applicants will be notified by the director of commerce in writing when the application is approved.
+(H) Applicants will be notified by the director in writing if the application is approved.

-(G) Applicants shall not represent to the public that the person offering instruction or financial literacy education course is approved until formal acceptance has been received from the director of commerce.
+(I) Applicants shall not represent to the public that a financial literacy education program is approved until formal acceptance has been received from the director.

-(H) The director of commerce may provide administrative support from within the department of commerce in the implementation and oversight of the financial literacy education fund and in the application process.
+(J) The director may designate an employee from within the department of commerce to administer and oversee the financial literacy education fund and the application process.